 IMPORTANT!
 This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop and that you have correctly installed VS 2015 and the UWP build tools.

-IMPORTANT!
-Creating a UWP package for the XBox One platform requires you to submit for Concept Approval, which in turn requires you to have an ID@Xbox developer account.
-See here for more information: Concept Approval.
+NOTE: Creating a UWP package for the XBox One platform does not require you to submit for Concept Approval, and instead you need to register your application from the MS Developer portal.
+See here for more information: Setup UWP and XBox Live.

 NOTE: UWP apps on XBox One are subject to certain resource limitations.
 You can find full details here: System Resources For UWP Apps On Xbox One